2024 North Kosovo referendum: Results

 The referendum was boycotted by Serbian voters, while referendum rules require a turnout of 50% or more, ultimately causing it to fail.
 Only 253 out of 46,556 eligible voters in North Kosovo cast their ballots.
-The largest Serb political party in Kosovo, Serb List, called for boycott of the referendum as it accused it to be undermined by a campaign of pressure and intimidation of local Serbs by the Kosovo government, accusations Pristina denied.
+The largest Serb political party in Kosovo, Serb List, called for boycott of the referendum as it accused of being undermined by a campaign of pressure and intimidation of local Serbs by the Kosovo government, accusations Pristina denied.
 The referendum also was not part of an initial deal between Pristina, Belgrade and international mediators aimed at resolving the standoff over governance in north Kosovo.
-The Serb List said the mayors should have simply resigned before a new election.
+Serb List said the mayors should have simply resigned before a new election.